rust-lang/book/src/ch12-03-improving-error-handling-and-modularity.md

 *src/lib.rs*</span>

-We’ve made liberal use of the `pub` keyword: on `Config`, on its fields and its `new` method, and on the `run` function.
+We’ve made liberal use of the `pub` keyword: on `Config`, on its fields and its `build` method, and on the `run` function.
 We now have a library crate that has a public API we can test!

 Now we need to bring the code we moved to *src/lib.rs* into the scope of the binary crate in *src/main.rs*, as shown in Listing 12-14.